Complete condition for nonzero quantum correlation in continuous variable systems: Examples

-\textit{Two-mode non-Gaussian states.--} In general, one can also use Eq. (\ref{Q2}) to detect the quantum discord of an arbitrary two-mode non-Gaussian state.
-Since non-Gaussian states have no standard form as Gaussian states, we show several examples to demonstrate how to detect quantum discord of non-Gaussian states based on Eq. (\ref{Q2}).
+In general, one can also use Eq. (\ref{Qr2}) to detect the quantum correlation of an arbitrary two-mode non-Gaussian state.
+Since non-Gaussian states have no standard form as Gaussian states, we show several examples to demonstrate how to detect quantum correlation of non-Gaussian states based on Eq. (\ref{Qr2}) (see the Appendix).